 How to Use Emojis in Marketing

-Using emojis effectively isn’t about dropping them randomly, it’s about choosing the right symbol, at the right time, in the right place.
+Using emojis effectively isn’t about dropping them randomly.
+It’s about choosing the right symbol, at the right time, in the right place.
 Here’s how to apply emojis with precision so your message lands the way you actually intended.

 1. Match Emoji Use to Your Brand Voice